 - A leave of absence may be granted for a period not to exceed one year but may not extend past the ending date of the employee's appointment.
 When Long-Term Disability benefits commence, a leave of absence ends.

 - Extensions of approved leaves of absence, not to exceed one year each or extend beyond the ending date of the employee's appointment, must be approved by the Board of Curators or its delegated representative.

-- A leave of absence without pay may be granted when the requirements of the department permit and when such leave is for prolonged illness or injury extending beyond accumulated vacation or sick leave; maternity cases; or for any exceptional personal or institutional reason if requested by the employee and recommended by the dean, director or administrative head, and approved by appropriate authority.
+- A leave of absence without pay may be granted when the requirements of the department permit and when such leave is for prolonged illness or injury extending beyond accumulated vacation or sick leave; maternity cases; or for any exceptional personal or institutional reason if requested by the employee and recommended by the dean, director or administrative head, and approved by the appropriate authority.